node-red/cookbook.nodered.org/mqtt/receive-json.md

 ### Discussion

 The payload of an <code class="node">MQTT Input</code> node is a string unless it was detected as a binary buffer.
 To parse the JSON string and convert it to a JavaScript Object, use the <code class="node">JSON</code> node.

+Newer versions of the MQTT node (Node-RED version 0.19+) now have a select option to choose the required output format so the JSON node may no longer be required.